EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

 However, this information must be interpreted with caution, because within a taxonomic category, each species could apply different strategies when exploiting food resources [@Lavelle2001; @Moore1988].
 Although the taxa treated here are considered generalist consumers, recently the term "choosy generalist" was suggested as the behavior that characterizes consumers that inhabit soils [@Potapov2022].

 The results presented here provide valuable new information about the different feeding strategies of the main groups of the soil microarthropods, and also on the quality and usefulness of the different methods used to assign trophic resource use to different taxa.
 It also presents the current status of knowledge about soil microarthropods' trophic resources usage.
-Moreover, it highlights the still quite scant information available in this regard.
+Moreover, it highlights the still meagre information available in this regard.

 Finally, it is necessary to call attention to the need for more studies on the trophic relationships of the soil microarthropods.
 Out of a total of approximately 9000 described species of Collembola [@Bellinger2023], it was only possible to find trophic information for just 127 soil inhabitant species.
-For Acari, out of the approximately 58,000 species described [@Schmidt2020], it was only possible to find references of trophic relationships for 307 soil species.
+In the case of Acari, with more than 58 thousand species described so far [@Schmidt2020], but so far only find references of trophic relationships for 307 soil species.

 It is clear that big gaps in the available information must be filled to advance our knowledge on the structure and functioning of soil food webs.
 Not only are there several microarthropods groups hardly explored, but also the geographical coverage is still quite narrow.
- Almost 52% of the published studies about the trophic resources of Acari and Collembola were developed in European countries.
+Almost 52 percent of the published studies about the trophic resources of Acari and Collembola were developed in European countries.
 Further deepening on the knowledge of functional and trophic relationships of the soil the fauna would allow for a better and more precise evaluation of the functioning of the edaphic ecosystem, the protection of the ecosystem services that the soil microarthropods provide, and the sustainable use of the soil.

 ## Acknowledgements